 • Investment potential and opportunities

 With comprehensive market data, this report brings clear and concise insights, to help investors, manufacturers and service providers in their decision making process.
-As 2018 and 2019 were challenging years for photovoltaic (solar PV) industry, the time for taking right decisions during 2020 and the next few years is limited.
-Fast changing market environment, requires relevant and accurate information.
-For your convenience, we offer opportunity for orders with customized report content.
+As 2018 and 2019 were challenging years for photovoltaic (solar PV) industry, the time for making the right decisions during 2020 and the next few years is limited.
+The fast-changing market environment requires relevant and accurate information.
+For your convenience, we offer the opportunity for orders with customized report content.

 The more information about the solar power market in Europe including full contact details of solar power project owners and developers you may read here: Europe Solar Photovoltaic (PV) Power Market Outlook: 2020 ÷ 2030